 You may also want to consider rotating your running shoes for different types of runs.

-Comfortable running clothing like running leggings and a running top are also a must.
+Comfortable running clothing like running leggings, a sports bra, running socks, underwear and a running top are also a must.

 Opt for sweat-wicking, breathable fabrics like polyester and Merino wool.